LeadDyno/log4r-logdna/README.md

       name: logdna_output
 ```

+The LogDNA API key can be set with the `logdna_key` outputter option, or simply by setting the `LOGDNA_KEY` environment
+ variable.

 By default, the LogDNA `env` is detected using the `RACK_ENV` environment variable but can be changed via the Outputter
 configuration options.